 Not necessarily: It’s only in the ‘All-rounders' category that the skipper has to complete at least one of the legs - in the ‘Runners’ category, only the two designated runners on the crew run the hills.

-For the cycle section as described, bikes are to be delivered to Templenoe by a shore team.
+For the cycle section as described, bikes can be delivered to Templenoe by a shore team.
 Is this an additional support team which does not include the crew taking part in the event?

-Cycles need to be delivered to Templenoe by your own shore-based support team (which could be a single person, for example).
+Cycles would need to be delivered to Templenoe by your own shore-based support team (which could be a single person, for example).
 Finnegan's Cycles, Kenmare, can help.
 Altermatively, you could bring your bikes with you on the boat and take them ashore yourselves!

 What is the cut-off date for the early bird entry.